The Art of Sous Vide

 - Sous Vide involves sealing ingredients in a plastic pouch or glass jar and immersing them in water at a precise, consistent temperature.

 - By bringing precision, efficiency, and a broader palette of flavors, sous vide is reshaping cocktail creation.

 - The method allows ingredients to cook or infuse evenly while retaining their concentrated flavors.

 - Key sous vide tools are an immersion circulator, vacuum sealer, and durable plastic bags or glass jars.

 - Techniques and best practices include precision infusion, extraction, temperature control, consistency, and safety.

-- Examples of practical applications: Clarified cocktails, mimicry of barrel-aged flavours, and custom creations using unique infusions.
+- Examples of practical applications: Clarified cocktails, mimicry of barrel-aged flavors, and custom creations using unique infusions.